Garmin Fenix 5S Plus Review

 VO2max is a relatively definitive metric of fitness.
 Improving it should indicate you are potentially faster but, critically, it does not take into account the economy of your technique.
 So we could both have a RUNNING VO2max of 60 but if your running gait is more efficient than mine then it’s very likely you’ll beat me in a 5k.

-Maintaining your VO2max can also reduce the physiological impact of stress, makes it easier to recover, and can help stave off the effects of aging.
+Maintaining your VO2max can also reduce the physiological impact of stress, makes it easier to recover, and can help stave off the effects of ageing.

 - Firstbeat Factette: The first Garmin Device with VO2max detection was the Forerunner 620 (2013)